iarroyof/sentence_embedding/README.md

 ```
 An example script using WISSE can be feed with a file containing a sentence by line as well as word embedding and IDF pretrained models:

+## 1) With embeddings in the original word2vec binary format:
 ```bash
 $ python wisse_example.py --input /path/to/sentences.txt --embedmodel /path/to/embeddings.bin --idfmodel /path/to/pretrained_idf.pk --output test.vec
 ```